-Prerequisite: ESL-55 or qualifying placement
+Prerequisite: None Advisory: ESL-55

 Description: Emphasizes and develops skills in critical reading and academic writing as preparation for college-level composition.
-Students will produce a minimum of 5,000 words of instructor-evaluated writing.
+Students will produce a minimum of 5,000 words of instructorevaluated writing.
+This course is recommended for ESL 55 students before taking ENG 1A.
 Classroom instruction integrates lab activities.
 72 hours lecture and 18 hours laboratory.
 (Letter Grade only.)